remotivelabs/remotivebroker-bootstrap/README.md

 ```

 > This script assumes that you are running on a host where `systemd` is present

+### Step 3/3 Get evalutaion license

+Naviate to the About tab in the web interface, additonal instructions can be found [here](https://remotivelabs.github.io).

 ## Custom can interfaces